sinetiq/api-specification-governance/README.md

 ## How to Build, etc.

-See the [Hacking Guide](./README-build-run.md) for details about modifying the example code, build, test, IDE integration, etc.
+See the [Cookbook Guide](./README-build-run.md) for details about modifying the example code, build, test, IDE integration, etc.

 ## Reach out